uzair-mirza/uzair-mirza/README.md

 - 👋 Hi, I’m @uzair-mirza
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning React native
+- 🌱 Front End Developer
 - 💞️ I’m looking to collaborate on project
 - 📫 Reach me on mail